 Mabel's dress: fun and quirky or weird and wrong?

 UPDATE: In February 2012, Prince Friso was buried by an avalanche while skiing in Lech.
-Lack of oxygen caused severe brain damage, and it is unknown if he will ever be able to come out of his coma and recover.
+Lack of oxygen caused severe brain damage, and he never recovered from his coma.
+He passed away in August 2013.

 Photos: People/Corbis/Harper's Bazaar/ANP/PPE